GOODBYE HOBART TOWN

 On board ship they assisted the Regimental Medical Officer, Captain Victor Ratten.
 There was plenty to do; vaccinating the men against diseases such as cholera and typhoid, relieving the misery of seasickness, and helping to train medical orderlies.
 At Albany in Western Australia the Geelong joined a convoy carrying 30,000 Australian and New Zealand troops to Egypt, and ultimately to the battlefields of Gallipoli and France.
 The fleet left on November 1st; All Saints Day.
 Considering the selfless sacrifice of so many, that date is very poignant.

 There was little time for sightseeing, especially for nurses.
-On their trips to Cairo obtaining equipment for the new field hospital, Sisters King and Radcliff also made time to procure much needed mosquito nets for the men of the 12th, who were housed in tents.
+On their trips to Cairo obtaining equipment for the new field hospital, Nurses King and Radcliff also made time to procure much needed mosquito nets for the men of the 12th, who were housed in tents.
 Unfortunately, training in hot weather followed by cold nights led to early casualties.
 The hospital at Mena soon filled with pneumonia cases.

 Eventually, orders came for the Anzacs to sail for the Dardanelles.
 The Tasmanian nurses left Egypt soon afterwards.
 They first served aboard the hospital ship Sicilia, moored off Anzac Cove to receive the wounded in the horror filled hours and days following the landing.
 From the Sicilia they moved to the Grantully Castle, and over the next few months they spent long hours tending men being moved to hospital on Malta, or repatriated back to Egypt